jpdery/moobile-core-doc/Source/Classes/Control/List.md

 #### Note:

-List items can be added to the list by adding elements with the `list-item` data-role attribute:
+List item can be added to the list by adding elements with the `list-item` `data-role` attribute:

 	<ul data-role="list"></div>
 		<li data-role="list-item">Item 1</li>